 - Dynamic IslandThe notch now has more functionality

 - Top-end specsA16 Bionic chipset, 6GB RAM and up to 1TB storage

-The iPhone 14 Pro is Apple’s top flagship phone for 2022, sitting above the more modest iPhone 14.
+The iPhone 14 Pro is Apple’s top flagship phone for 2022 and much of 2023, sitting above the more modest iPhone 14.

-For the first time, recommending the iPhone 14 Pro over the cheaper iPhone 14 seems obvious – this is where the true innovation from Apple is this year.
+For the first time, recommending the iPhone 14 Pro over the cheaper iPhone 14 seems obvious – this is where the true innovation from Apple is this generation.